AdobeDocs/adp-devsite-utils/README.md

 - Uses incremental builds from last commit
 - **URL**: `developer.adobe.com/<pathPrefix>/`

-## AI Metadata and FAQ Generation
+## AI Metadata Generation

 **Initial Generation for all files**:
-*Processes all markdown files in the specified folder to generate comprehensive AI metadata and FAQs.
+*Processes all markdown files in the specified folder to generate comprehensive AI metadata.
 Creates a pull request with the generated metadata added to frontmatter of each file.
 The generated metadata can be edited/changed or deleted entirely in the branch the action created.*

 - Actions > Initial AI Generation > set inputs > Run workflow
   - Use worfklow from: Set as `main`